Realmanofgenius/OpenStreetMap/README.md

 # OpenStreetMap
-Udacity OpenStreetMap project for Data Wrangling
+Udacity OpenStreetMap project for Data Wrangling using SQL